Kurento/kurento/source/user/writing_modules.rst

 .. code-block:: console

-   mkdir -p build/ && cd build/
+   mkdir build/ && cd build/
    cmake .. -DGENERATE_JS_CLIENT_PROJECT=TRUE

 This generates a ``build/js/`` directory, containing all the client code.
 You can now manually copy this code to your application.
 Alternatively, you can use :term:`Bower` (for *Browser JavaScript*) or :term:`NPM` (for *Node*).
 To do that, you should add your JavaScript module as a dependency in your *bower.json* or *package.json* file, respectively: